tmissao/Squid-Proxy/ReadMe.md

 5. `Bandwidth Management`: Squid helps in limiting and managing bandwidth usage through rate limiting, allowing network administrators to control traffic flow.

+## When to Use

+Use Squid if your primary need is caching, content filtering, or bandwidth control.
+Squid is highly optimized for serving frequently requested content quickly and saving bandwidth by caching.

 ## Architecture
 ---